NBA to players: Avoid high-fives as virus concern grows

 “Containment is feasible and must remain the top priority for all countries,” World Health Organization chief Tedros Adhanom Ghebreyesus said.

-AP Basketball Writer Brian Mahoney in New York contributed to this report.
+AP Basketball Writer Brian Mahoney in New York and AP freelance writer Dick Scanlon in Orlando, Florida contributed to this report.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports